Particular/docs.particular.net/nservicebus/lifecycle/iwanttorunwhenconfigurationiscomplete.md

 partial: order

 Once created `Run(...)` is called on each instance.
 These calls are made sequentially on the thread that is creating the bus.
-The order of these calls is determined by the order in which the configured container returns instances.
+The order of these calls is determined by the order in which dependency injection returns instances.

 Exceptions thrown by instances of `IWantToRunWhenConfigurationIsComplete` are not handled by NServiceBus.
 These will bubble up to the creator of the bus.